 Rebecca Wilson is an industry veteran, working in live sound for over 25 years.
 Touring solely as a monitor engineer, except for a brief stint as FOH Engineer for Flemming and John (while out with Ben Folds), she has worked for Sound Image, at Humphrey’s by the Bay and toured with Nanci Griffith, Wilco, The Bangles, and more.
-Rebecca is based on both coasts, Los Angeles and New York, and has just finished work on a 15-month project for Tibet House US, the Cultural Center for the Dalai Lama in NYC has moved into the position of head audio engineer for the TED headquarters and TED World Theatre.
+Rebecca is based in New York, and after finishing a 15-month project for Tibet House US, the Cultural Center for the Dalai Lama in NYC has moved into the position of head audio engineer for the TED headquarters and TED World Theatre.

 Rebecca grew up in ‘cow-town’ Colorado and says she had limited exposure to the arts.
 She took piano lessons from the age of five until age thirteen when her musical training was stopped short: “I got kicked out of the piano school for pressing a million short yellow pencils into the styrofoam ceiling of the composition room.
 I thought they were neat wooden stalactites, but my teacher didn’t.”